 Loan Sharks vs Payday Lenders

-This has been a guide to what is a Loan Shark and its Definition.
-Here we discuss the reasons why loan sharks charge high interest, their recovery mechanisms, advantages & disadvantages.
+This has been a guide to what is a Loan Shark and its meaning.
+Here we discuss how do they work, their recovery mechanisms, advantages & disadvantages.
 You can learn more about Corporate Finance from the following articles –